calvint/OOPClassExercises/README.md

 # OOPClassExercises
-My submissions to the homework assignments in an object oriented programming course.
+My submissions to the homework assignments in an object oriented design course.